mwiraszka/london-chess-club/README.md

 - 🚀 Transform the next event banner at the top of the screen into a looping marquee banner if there isn't enough room to display all the text
 - 🚀 Add a button in the user settings menu to immediately fetch any new website data (by default fetched automatically every 30 mins).
 Also implement a pull-to-refresh mechanism on mobile to do the same thing.
 - 🚀 Add support for GIFs
+- 🚀 Spruce up photo grid, article grid and game archives with some staggered fade-in animations
 - 🚀 If the presigned URL for the full-size version of an image is expired, temporarily fall back to the thumbnail if available and valid
-- 🚀 Add support for more international alphabets and a greater assortment of symbols for text fields such as member's first/ last name, album title, or image caption
+- 🚀 Add support for various international alphabets and unicode symbols for most string-based text fields such as member's first/ last name, album title, or image caption
 - 🐛 Ensure an image added to a brand new album automatically becomes that album's cover for the photo grid mosaic
 - 🔧 Update web manifest configuration to ensure internal links always open up in the browser UI by default